 The real reason I posted this is because the three videos at the bottom blew my socks off.
 If you want just skip to them - they are worth it!

 I recently began a formal qualification in Counselling and I'm loving it.
 I've been a trained coach and mindfulness practitioner for years, but often I found the biggest shifts occur in people when they were given space to express repressed emotions and all I had to do was counsel them.
 In this short blog I'll write about the main skills and styles in counselling.
+I hope to complete my counselling training by 2024.

 Self Reflection and Personal Development